CharlyGourdonKE/git-presentation/README.md

 5. Git courses: There are many online courses that can teach you Git, such as the ones offered by Udemy, Coursera, and Codecademy.
 These courses offer structured lessons, hands-on exercises, and quizzes to help you learn Git.

 By exploring these additional resources, you can deepen your understanding of Git and become a more proficient Git user.

+---

+This document was created with the help of ChatGPT.